bamlab/react-native-screen-sizer/README.md

 # react-native-screen-sizer

-A react native library to simulate different screen sizes on the same device
+Easily check how your app will display on different screen sizes

 ## Installation